-Following is a list of some of the highlight speakers who will be featured on the podium in 2018.
+Following is a list of some of the highlight speakers who were featured on the podium in 2018.
+Check back on this page for details about our 2019 keynote speakers as they are announced!

 Joe Flower, healthcare futurist